sytan177/sytan177.github.io/_publications/2010-10-01-paper-title-number-2.md

 <p float="center">
 <img src="/images/PA_binary_dist.png" alt="" style="margin: 0; width:33%"/><img src="/images/corner_plot.png" alt="" style="margin: 0; width:40%"/>
 </p>
-<figcaption align = "center"><b>Figure - The left panel present a schematic description of PN morphology classification I made based on the criteria introduced in Parker et al. (2006).
-The right panel compares the fraction of PNe in different morphologies in our sample to those in the HASH PNe database.</b></figcaption>
+<figcaption align = "center"><b>Figure - The left panel presents a visualization of the Galactic Position Angles (GPAs) of PNe using vectors.
+PNe with short-period binary central stars are highlighted in red, while those highly likely to possess such binary systems are indicated in blue.
+The right panel displays a corner plot for the mean GPA and its standard deviation for our short-period binary sample.
+For more detailed information, please refer to the paper.</b></figcaption>
 </figure>

 [Download paper here]([https://doi.org/10.1093/mnras/stac3490](https://iopscience.iop.org/article/10.3847/2041-8213/acdbcd))